Literotica-Downloader/Coomer-downloader/README.md

 ```
 node main.js [onlyfans/fansly] [creator name]
 ```
-*Note:* This code has no relative path dependencies.
-Node can be called from anywhere with the proper path to main.js.
+**Note:** This code has no relative path dependencies.
+Node can be called from anywhere with the proper path to ```main.js```.
 The content of the script however will be stored in the current working directory.